sabbirhossainujjal/LLMVoX/README.md

 * `wavtokenizer_model_path`: Path to the pretrained WavTokenizer model checkpoint
 * `llmvox_checkpoint_path`: Path to the trained LLMVoX model checkpoint

-LLMVoX requires a few base paths to be set correctly in the inference configuration file at `configs/inference_config.py`:

-* `wavtokenizer_model_path`: Path to the pretrained WavTokenizer model checkpoint
-* `llmvox_checkpoint_path`: Path to the trained LLMVoX model checkpoint

 ### Running with Different Configurations

 #### Voice Chat Configuration Guide